nadjascodejourney/nadjascodejourney/README.md

-👋 Hi, my name is Nadja Probst
+👋 Hi, my name is Nadja
 ======================
 About me
 --------------------------